Archive for the ‘New York City’ Category

 Candy Corn Tree Fungus

 Seen in Riverside Park a few days ago.
-It’s like the tree KNEW it was Halloween.
+It's like the tree KNEW it was Halloween.
+Kinda cool.
+And really, really gross!
+Continue Reading

 Two NYC Crises: 9/11 and the Wall Street Collapse

 This is a re-post from 2008.
-I’m glad to say that finally, the gaping hole where the Towers used to be is finally filled.
+I'm glad to say that finally, the gaping hole where the Towers used to be is finally filled.
 The memorial busy and reverent.
-But 9-11 wasn’t the only collapse in downtown Manhattan.
+But 9-11 wasn't the only collapse in downtown Manhattan.
 When I wrote this post, the financial crisis was just starting.
-9-11 is now more than a decade past, but the scars still hold, the wounds still hurt.
-And NYC’s other downtown collapse – well, it’s only just begun re-building.
+9-11 is now more than Continue Reading

 Wordless Wednesday: Jewish Edition